Thank you for being here.

 Kintla’s offerings include her evidence-based, trauma-adapted, bottom-up integrative trauma treatment, the KYT Approach, available through virtual individual and group sessions, as well as international lectures and trainings, trauma education, trauma research, private and public helping organization advising, case consultations, mentoring, partnerships with academia, and humanitarian efforts.
 She also offers trauma-informed intutive connection sessions Compassionate Connection with Kintla Sessions.

-Beyond, and ideally alongside or integrated into, traditional psychotherapy lies an approach to whole-person healing—one that offers a safe, relational, and heart-centered space.
+Beyond, and ideally alongside of or integrated into, traditional psychotherapy lies an approach to whole-person healing—one that offers a safe, relational, and heart-centered space.
 Here, power dynamics are minimized, choice is prioritized, and the reconnection of mind, body, and heart (spirit) is intentionally supported.

 Additionally, Kintla has a 30-year active special interest in seeing an end to human trafficking.
 She has extensive experience in this arena ranging from working with survivors to providing educational lectures to advising organizations and being interviewed in the multi-award-winning documentary Break the Chain, which raises awarenss of human trafficking in the United States.
 The groundbreaking film has been broadly watched by the general public and used as a training film for judiciary, police departments, and other social service organizations.
 Watch the trailer below.